jroper/jazzyidau/_posts/2015-03-04-sbt-declarative-dsl.md

 tags: scala sbt
 ---

 This is my second post in a series of posts about sbt.
-The first post, [sbt - A task engine](2015/03/03/sbt-task-engine.html), looked at sbt's task engine, how it is self documenting making tasks discoverable, and how scopes allow heirarchical fallbacks.
+The first post, [sbt - A task engine](2015/03/03/sbt-task-engine.html), looked at sbt's task engine, how it is self documenting, making tasks discoverable, and how scopes allow heirarchical fallbacks.
 In this post we'll take a look at how the sbt task engine is declared, again taking a top down approach, rooted in practical examples.

 ## Settings are not settings

-In the previous post, we were introduced to settings, being a specialisation of task that is only executed once at the start of an sbt session.
+In the previous post, we were introduced to settings, being a specialisation of tasks that are only executed once at the start of an sbt session.
 File that bit of knowledge away, and now reset your definition of setting to nothing.
 I'm guessing this is a relic of past versions of sbt, but the word setting in sbt can mean two distinct things, one is a task that's executed at the start of the session, the other is a task (or setting, as in executed at start of session) declaration.
 No clearer?

 Let's introduce another bit of terminology, a task key.
 A task key is a string and a type, the string is the name of the task, it's how you reference it on the command line.
 The type is the type that the task produces.
 So the `sources` task has a name of `"sources"`, and a type of `Seq[File]`.
 It is defined in [`sbt.Keys`](https://github.com/sbt/sbt/blob/v0.13.7/main/src/main/scala/sbt/Keys.scala#L85):